cosmo0920/grnenv-rs/README.md

 ### *nix via cargo install

-Prepare the following dependent libraries and tool chains:
+Prepare the following dependent libraries:

 * C and C++ compilers like gcc or clang
 * autoconf